-Strength despite uncertainty
+Strong growth despite uncertainty

-The European aviation market remained strong in 2011, despite uncertainties from the sovereign debt crisis and the lingering threat of recession.
-Europe's GDP increased by 1.8 percent in 2011 compared to 2010.
-The Association of European Airlines reports that member airlines carried 9.3 percent more passengers in 2011.
-Members of the European Low Fares Airline Association (ELFAA) reported a 6.1 percent increase in passengers.
-European airlines acquired more than 330 new airplanes that year, of which more than 80 percent were single aisle.
+The European aviation market remained strong in 2013 despite recessions in some economies and sluggish recovery in others.
+Europe's GDP grew 0.4 percent in 2013 and is forecast to grow 1.9 percent annually through 2033.
+The Association of European Airlines reports that member airlines carried 0.2 percent more passengers in 2013 than in the previous year.
+Members of the European Low Fares Airline Association reported a 6.7 percent increase in passengers over 2012 levels.
+European airlines acquired more than 180 new airplanes in 2013, of which 78 percent were single aisle.

-Leading strategic change
+Continued strategic change

 Airline operations continue to evolve with the launch of new ventures and new business models.
 Long-haul service by European low-cost carriers (LCC) became a reality in 2013 with the delivery of the 787 to Norwegian Air Shuttle.
 The next 20 years are expected to bring additional mergers and acquisitions, along with increased collaboration with alliance partners around the world.

 Large Middle East carriers have captured significant long-haul share from European network carriers by providing one-stop service from Europe to markets such as India, Australia, and Southeast Asia.
 These carriers are also changing the way that they compete for European business.
 One airline entered a global alliance, another acquired an equity stake in a European carrier, and another formalized a cooperative agreement with a non-European partner.